UChicagoPhysicsLabs/PositronEmissionTomography/docs/circuitry.rst

   :width: 800
   :alt: Photograph of populated high voltage source circuit board.

 Note that most of the wiring here is 22AWG stranded core.
 The flexibility is useful as it makes strain-related failures less likely when the module is fitted into its enclosure.
+The potentiometer on the outside of the case is used for setting the voltage from ~0 to 1 kV.
+The internal potentiometer is used as a fine adjust after the device is first constructed and can be safely ignored later.